School lunch program at Berkeley Public School

 Accordion Content

-• The lunch program gives children nutritious cooked meals.
+• The lunch program gave children nutritious cooked meals.

-• The program will run for 20 minutes on Mondays, Wednesdays, and Fridays in Terms 2 and 3, 2025.
+• The program ran for 20 minutes on Mondays, Wednesdays, and Fridays in Terms 2 and 3, 2025.

-• Children can enjoy the meals in a relaxed, social setting, with opportunities to try new foods.
+• Children enjoyed the meals in a relaxed, social setting, with opportunities to try new foods.

 • The menu was developed from existing school programs and children’s feedback.

-• All meals are made from scratch on-site and meet allergy and Halal guidelines.
+• All meals were made from scratch on-site and met allergy and Halal guidelines.

-• The program is supported by local health promotion staff and dietitians.
+• The program was supported by local health promotion staff and dietitians.

-Why is Berkeley Public School trialing a lunch program?
+Why did Berkeley Public School trial the lunch program?

 Accordion Content

-The program offers both practical and health benefits, supporting children’s wellbeing and success in school.
+The program offered both practical and health benefits, supporting children’s wellbeing and success in school.

 A similar program was tested in Tasmania.
 Some of the reported benefits include: